Backplate and wing

-A backplate and wing (often abbreviated as BP&W or BP/W) is a type of scuba harness with an attached buoyancy compensation device (BCD) which establishes neutral buoyancy underwater and positive buoyancy on the surface.
-Unlike most other BCDs, the backplate and wing is a modular system, in that it consists of separable components.
+A backplate and wing (often abbreviated as BP&W or BP/W) is a type of scuba harness with an attached buoyancy compensation device (BCD) which can be used to establish neutral buoyancy underwater and positive buoyancy at the surface.

+However,unlike most other BCDs, the backplate and wing is a modular system, in that it consists of separable components.
 The core components of this system are: